learn-with-devops/devops/Jenkins/readme.md

 ## Change the default Port number, WorkSpace and default user of jenkins

 	Go to /etc/sysconfig/jenkins file and change as you want.

+## Forgot the password of jenkins

+	then go to " vi /var/lib/jenkins/users/anand_573465765/config.xml" and find "Passwordhash" section.
+	Replace that hash code with another password known hash code and restart the jenkins.